ionides/531w22/index.md

 We will progress from fitting linear, Gaussian dynamic models to fitting nonlinear models for which Monte Carlo methods are required.
 Examples will be drawn from ecology, economics, epidemiology, finance and elsewhere.

-A course outline, course information and grading policies are described in the [syllabus](syllabus.html).
+The course outline, course information and grading policies are described in the [syllabus](syllabus.html).

 --------------